ncatlab/nlab-content/pages/7/1/0/0/17/content.md

      =--

+Beware:

-Beware, contrary to the behaviour with the LaTeX syntax described above, you do need to use the labels exactly as given above.
+1. Contrary to the behaviour with the LaTeX syntax described above, you do need to use the labels exactly as given above.
 That is, it needs to be `defn`, `thm`, and `cor`; neither `definition` nor `theorem` nor `corollary` (nor other abbreviations such as `def`) will be recognized by the software.

+1. {#WhitespaceAfterMarukuEnvironment} There *must* be a whitespace after the closing `=--`.
+Otherwise the parser will not recognize the end of the environment and will in fact ignore its content and *all* following code (unless and until it happens to spot an unpaired `=--` further down the line).

-Use the LaTeX syntax where possible.
+Hence best to instead use the above [LaTeX syntax](#LatexSyntax), where possible.

 ### Cross-links
  {#CrossLinks}